 No spoilers, but Lindsay is super sick this time around.
 She’s worried it may be a deadly disease she used to have, but beat.
 I have literally no memory of her ever having this disease and I’m not sure if my memory is failing me or if the author(s) is just throwing something dramatic in and hoping no one notices the canon inconsistency.
 Kind of like when a serial killer Lindsay caught “years ago” wanted to talk to her, but that serial killer didn’t exist in any other book.

 I mean there’s seventeen of these bad boys, who’s actually going to remember everything?

 Overall, is this a good book?
 No. But it’s okay.

 If you like easy, dime store novels this is for you.
 If you’ve been reading this series forever because you consider yourself a fan in too deep to get out now, this is for you.
 If you enjoy a decent hate-read, this is for you.
-If your time is too precious and your TBR is too big, skip everything Patterson for the love of all that is good still left in the world.
+If your time is too precious and your TBR is too big, skip everything Patterson for the love of all that is still good in the world.

 A series of shootings exposes San Francisco to a methodical yet unpredictable killer, and a reluctant woman decides to put her trust in Sergeant Lindsay Boxer.
 The confidential informant’s tip leads Lindsay to disturbing conclusions, including that something has gone horribly wrong inside the police department itself.